-Sincerely,
+Sincerely, Your 2nd year Students:

-Your 2ndyear Students: Adriana Bastardas-Albero, abastardas-albero@uh.edu, Adult Track (Babcock) Haley Conroy, heconroy@uh.edu, Child Track (Viana) Jessica Garcia, jlgarcia52@uh.edu, Child Track (Grigorenko) Nate Healy, nahealy@uh.edu, Adult Track (Vujanovic) Jessica Hernandez Ortiz, jghernandezortiz@uh.edu, Child Track (Sharp) Caitlin Kehoe, ckehoe@uh.edu, Adult Track (Babcock) Sophie Kerr, srkerr@uh.edu, Child Track (Babcock) Sophie Kerr, srkerr@uh.edu, Child Track (Sharp) Sam Leonard, sileonard@uh.edu, Adult Track (Vujanovic) Xinge Li, xli85@uh.edu, Child Track (Bick) Andrea Ochoa, apochoalopez@uh.edu, Neuro Track (Medina) Natalie Ridgely, nridgely@uh.edu, Adult Track (Zvolensky) Jennifer Thompson, jIthompson6@uh.edu, Neuro Track (Woods)
+Madeleine Allman, meallman@cougarnet.uh.edu, Child Track (Sharp)

+Ilex Beltran-Najera, ibeltran@cougarnet.uh.edu, Neuro Track (Woods)

+Joslyn Cavitt, jecavitt@uh.edu, Child Track (Grigorenko)

+Anthony Cifre, abcifre@cougarnet.uh.edu, Child Track (Alfano)

+Alyssa Day, amday2@central.uh.edu, Neuro Track (Williams)

+Abby Farrell, afarrel2@cougarnet.uh.edu, Neuro Track (Cirino)

+Brienna Fogel, bmfogle@cougarnet.uh.edu, Adult Track (Zvolensky)

+Rebecca Jewell, rdjewell@cougarnet.uh.edu, Adult Track (Walker)

+Jinu Kim, jkim134@uh.edu, Child Track (Alfano)

+Michelle Martinez, mnmart21@cougarnet.uh.edu, Neuro Track (Medina)

+Karina Silva, ksilva@cougarnet.uh.edu, Child Track (Viana)

-University of Houston Department of Psychology Support Information, 2020-2021
+University of Houston Department of Psychology Support Information, 2021-2022

-1. Funding support for all first year students is available through Teaching Assistantships (TA) in the Department of Psychology.
-For 2020-2021 the monthly stipend for a 50% appointment (20 hrs/wk) will be \$1586.67, or \$14,280 for the nine-month academic year.
+- 1. Funding support for all first year students is available through Teaching Assistantships (TA) in the Department of Psychology.
+For 2021-2022 the monthly stipend for a 50% appointment (20 hrs/wk) will be \$1586.67, or \$14,280 for the nine-month academic year.
 Students in TA appointments are assigned to 1 to 3 course sections per semester, depending on the workload of the course(s).
 Summer support as a TA (\$4760 total for 3 months) is also available upon early request by the student and fund availability.
 Students typically receive a summer assignment if requested, and thus the annual TA stipend totals \$19,040.
 Research Assistantships (RA) are also sometimes available to first year students, if they will be working with a faculty member who has a funded project on which to place the student.
-Stipends vary, typically ranging from \$1587 to \$2083/month.

-2. Other benefits include the option of an excellent comprehensive state employee health benefit package (after a 60-day waiting period) at low cost to the student (student pays \$162/month; State and University pay \$461/month or \$5549 total/year), a waiver of non-resident tuition rates for out-of-state students (worth up to \$15,240/year) and a graduate tuition fellowship (GTF) that covers the cost of twelve credit hours for the Fall and Spring semesters and up to six credit hours for first-year in the Department of Psychology requires twelve credit hours each for the Fall and Spring semesters, and three or six credit hours for the summer semester (depending on program requirements).
-Rates may increase slightly before Fall 2020.
+Stipends vary, typically ranging from \$1587 to \$2083/month. - 2.
+Other benefits include the option of an excellent comprehensive state employee health benefit package (after a 60-day waiting period) at low cost to the student (student pays \$162/month; State and University pay \$461/month or \$5549 total/year), a waiver of non-resident tuition rates for out-of-state students (worth up to \$15,240/year) and a graduate tuition fellowship (GTF) that covers the cost of twelve credit hours for the Fall and Spring semesters and up to six credit hours for the Summer semester plus fees (worth \$11,113/year).
+Please note that full-time graduate study for first-year in the Department of Psychology requires twelve credit hours each for the Fall and Spring semesters, and zero to six credit hours for the summer semester (depending on program requirements).
+Rates may increase slightly before Fall 2021.
 Graduate students may also elect student health coverage instead of the state employee coverage.